Seme4eg/rofi-pass-wayland/README.md

 * `--root` can also be a colon separated list of directories, in which case you can navigate between them on the main menu with Shift+Left and Shift+Right.
 * Fieldnames are defined with `+` and the actual value is defined inside the quotations.
 You can add as many fields as you like

-### keepass2 import script

-Also included is an import script for keepass2 databases.
-It's the same script that can be downloaded from the pass homepage, with some minor modifications to match rofi-pass structure.

-### csv exporter

-Finally a script to export your pass database to csv is included.
-The resulting csv was tested in keepassxc.

 ## Sharing passwords

 Rofi-pass allows you to easily share common used passwords across multiple entries.